PlugInSolarMap.com

 No roof work needed

 Balcony or window-mounted panels sit on a railing or lean against a wall.
-No drilling into the roof, no structural work, no permit in most states.
+No drilling, no structural work, no permit in most legal states.

 🔌